abigailwillow/armored-elytra/README.md

 ## Description

-A simple implementation of the classic idea of having armored elytra.
+A simple implementation of the classic idea of being able to combine a chestplate and elytra.

 To craft an armored elytra just combine any chestplate with an elytra and a phantom membrane in a smithing table to bind them together.